1. Quickstart

 In this example, we want to compute the counterfactual: Given that a male patient did not take the drug and did not recover, what would the probability of recovery be had the patient taken the drug?

-The evidence is that the patient is male, did not take the drug and did not recover.
-The evidence is the factual (it actually did happen).
+The evidence is that the patient is male, did not take the drug, and did not recover.
+This evidence is factual; it is what actually happened.

 • \(G=\mathrm{male}\)